vannut/statamic-peak-docs/docs/features/seo.md

 # SEO

 Peak includes full SEO support.
 It's easy to expand on since it's all built with native fields and templating.
-You can also easily replace it with a professional addon like [Aardvark SEO](https://statamic.com/addons/candour/aardvark-seo) or [SEO Pro](https://statamic.com/addons/statamic/seo-pro).
+You can also easily replace it with a third party addon like [Aardvark SEO](https://statamic.com/addons/candour/aardvark-seo) or a first party aeddon like [SEO Pro](https://statamic.com/addons/statamic/seo-pro).
+However this implementation is already pretty full featured.

 ## SEO features
 * Page title.